pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 **Defaults in `config.default.yaml`:** merge is **on** (`300` MW) and fetch is **off** (`false`).
 Nothing reconnects stranded islands, which is why load shedding persists after Part 4 (and Part 5's cost update does not change that; it is a connectivity problem, not a price problem).

-!!! note "This is a modelling simplification, not a real line"
+!!! note "This is a modelling simplification, not a physical line"
     `fetch` does **not** build a physical line.
 It re-assigns the stranded load (and any generation) to the geographically nearest connected bus so the linear program can balance it.
-The load is served, but its electrical location is approximated: a modelling shortcut, not a real grid connection.
+The load is served, but its electrical location is approximated: a modelling shortcut, not a physical grid connection.

 ---